petronetto/machine-learning-alpine/README.md

 ## Running the container

-Simples run the command bellow and open your browser in `http://localhost:8888`.
+Simply run the following command and open your browser in `http://localhost:8888`.
 ```sh
 docker run -it \
            -v $(PWD):/notebooks \